You are here

 State Set Aside Funds

-In the fall of 2020, CDE determined to distribute $4.6 million of the state reserve to school districts, BOCES and Tribes that received little or no relief funding in LEA distribution.
-The distribution also provided additional broadband services and support to students with the greatest needs.
-CDE will reserve the rest of the $12 million set aside for state-level activities to address potential issues that arise as the pandemic continues.
+In the fall of 2020 and winter of 2021, CDE distributed $4M of the state reserve to school districts, BOCES and Tribes that received little or no relief funding in LEA distribution; the distribution also provided additional broadband services and support to students with the greatest needs.

 - $750,000 to help BOCES with gaps in their special education funding and to provide operational support for BOCES with brick-and-mortar schools.